wp-plugins/mobiloud-mobile-app-plugin/tags/1.8.16/readme.txt

 http://vimeo.com/68758152

-= Build your own native iOS and Android apps =
-Mobile is huge.
+= Build your own native iOS and Android apps like Techcrunch or Buzzfeed = Mobile is huge.
 And growing.
 Smartphones and tablets are outselling PCs 4:1.
 Chances are you're getting 30-40% of your traffic from mobile devices today, rest assured, by 2015 it will be 50-60%.
+In short, your need to be on mobile if you want to be where your readers are.

-On mobile, apps are winning over websites.
-According to Internet research firm Comscore, mobile users spend 80% of their time inside apps.
+Mobile users spend 80% of their time inside apps.
 Users love the simplicty, speed and comfort apps can offer.

-In short, mobile is the place to be if you want to grow your audience and establish your presence where your readers are.
+With Mobiloud you can finally build native mobile apps for your blog, apps which are as good as those published by popular blogs Techcrunch and Buzzfeed.

 = Publish real native apps with no programming =
 With Mobiloud, you can create apps without any of the programming hassle.
 With Mobiloud's app builder it is incredibly easy to design your app's launch screen and interface.
 This is **your branded mobile app**, so make it really yours!